|

 Confederates, however, had completed the task earlier.

-made for the body of Shaw.
+A specific request was made for the body of Shaw.
 The

 reply, "We have buried him with his niggers, " earned